dboutote/Advanced-Posts-Widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A powerful and flexible recent posts widget for WordPress for building and displaying customized content lists.
+A powerful and flexible recent posts widget for WordPress for displaying customized content lists.
 Supports all custom post types and taxonomies!

 == Description ==

-Build a better posts list.
+_Build a better post list._

 The Advanced Posts Widget is an enhanced version of the default WordPress Recent Posts widget.
 It allows for greater customization and stying of your recent content lists.